ansonwhho/personal-notes/docs/_posts/2021-12-07-concrete-problems-in-AI-safety.md

 ## Conclusion
 Takeaway: problems in AI safety (not limited to *accidents*) are important, and there are many concrete problems for people to work on!

-# Thoughts
-I really liked this paper!
-I found it especially useful for understanding possible failure modes, and having it all put into a single place.
-On first glance, some of the proposed solutions seem really clever (e.g. adversarial reward functions), some seem like common-sense (e.g. reward capping), and some feel like they aren't going to be of much help (e.g. trip wires).
-But that's just my intuition.

-My impression (as of December 2021) is that our understanding of the AI safety problem has progressed quite a bit since 2016, and that field has grown significantly.
-However, given the many harms that arise from these "accidents", it still seems like research interest in this area is disproportionately low.

-I'm interested in getting a better picture of the progress that has been made so far, and what new problem areas have popped up ([Mesa-optimisers](https://www.alignmentforum.org/tag/mesa-optimization) and [Iterated Distillation and Amplification](https://www.lesswrong.com/tag/iterated-amplification) come to mind).
-That's a job for future paper summaries.

 ---